Fudan-iGEM/2023-wiki/docs/src/results.md

 ### Anti-Freeze Module

-AnAFP (Details in [BBa_K4765015](http://parts.igem.org/Part:BBa_K4765015)) is an antifreeze protein derived from *Ammopiptanthus nanus*, we heterologously expressed  AnAFP in *E. coli*, endowing it with antifreeze capability.
+AnAFP (Details in [BBa_K4765015](http://parts.igem.org/Part:BBa_K4765015)) is an anti-freeze protein derived from *Ammopiptanthus nanus*, we heterologously expressed  AnAFP in *E. coli*, endowing it with anti-freeze capability.

-To test the antifreeze capability of AnAFP, we subjected *E. coli* expressing AnAFP to cold treatment at 0°C. Samples were collected at 0, 24, 48, and 96 hours for CFU counting, and a survival rate curve was plotted.
+To test the anti-freeze capability of AnAFP, we subjected *E. coli* expressing AnAFP to cold treatment at 0°C. Samples were collected at 0, 24, 48, and 96 hours for CFU counting, and a survival rate curve was plotted.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/zsl/anafp-protocol.png"